AdrianMoldovanBM/AdrianMoldovanBM/README.md

 ## Hi there 👋, I'm Adrian
 ### Data Analyst

 With a solutions-focused approach, a collaborative team spirit, exceptional communication skills, and a strong aptitude for time management.
-I excel in delivering results by balancing efficiency with a goal-oriented mindset
+I excel in delivering results by balancing efficiency with a goal-oriented mindset.

 I’m interested in IT, machine learning, AI, and innovative ideas that lead to progress and a better future.